-In this portion of your mental lessons we will discuss (20) mental concepts that involve how you relate, understand and play within the hockey culture and club organizations.
+In this portion of your mental lessons we will discuss (20) mental concepts that involve how you relate, understand and play within a team, culture and organization.
 Of course these areas can also apply to other parts of your life.
-How to get along at school/work, with your family and people you meet in your travels as a skilled athlete and hockey player for life.
+How to get along at school/work, with your family and people you meet in your travels as a skilled athlete and goalie.

 Please read each title to know the depth of social capacity.
 Some of these areas you may have discovered on your own and you have knowledge of already.
-Being a great player is taking in the components of how to get along with people as well as play your style of own game with various line mates.
+Being a TEAM sport, these should have been addressed at some time in your hockey goalie training.
+Now we will go through them together from a brain point of view.

 - Work Ethic /Standard

 - Leadership Qualities

 - Rink/Street Smarts

 - Coping Capacity

 - Role Model